WHAT IS PRP?

 -

 Many clinics use low yield, small volume kits and will get 1-2x concentration.
+For most patients this is simply not enough.

 VOLUME & AMOUNT OF BLOOD DRAWN